 Dogs are part of our lives.
 They are a part of our family.
 We want to take them everywhere.
 We buy them the best food and their favorite toys.
 We love them like furry little children.
 But they are still dogs and need to be treated as such.
 Sound harsh?
 To your dog, it sounds like plain common sense.

-To understand why your canine companion is treating you like a dog, you need to better understand the way they think.
-In this day and age, it is very trendy to rationalize your dog’s actions or explain away their bad behaviors.
+To understand why your canine companion is treating you like a dog, you need to understand better how they think.
+It is very trendy to rationalize your dog’s actions or explain away their bad behaviors in this day and age.
 However, it is unfair to humanize them by projecting our emotions onto them.
-People some times forget that they are animals and don’t have the same thought process as we do and can’t be expected to always make the same decisions we would.
+People sometimes forget that they are animals and don’t have the same thought process as we do and can’t always make the same decisions we would.

 You need to change the roles in your home.
 Your dog needs to know that you are the leader of the household pack.
-Remember, the companion dogs we know today are still descendants of wolves and they still have a pack mentality.
-It is your job as leader to make sure your dog’s basic needs are met, that he is safe from harm, that he has a clearly defined social structure and lots of love and attention.
+Remember, the companion dogs we know today are still descendants of wolves, and they still have a pack mentality.
+As a leader, it is your job to make sure your dog’s basic needs are met, that he is safe from harm, that he has a clearly defined social structure and lots of love and attention.
 If he is certain that you are doing the job well and that he does not have to continue to vie for the “top dog” position, it will remove a lot of pressure from his shoulders.
 He can relax, get comfortable and enjoy being a pet dog.
 Ninety percent of behavior problems can be addressed by clarifying your position and changing your interactions with your dog.
 He will thank you for it!

-Some people may dream of a dog who can put his own toys away and then some just want the dog to simply stop urinating in their home.
+Some people may dream of a dog who can put his own toys away, and then some want the dog to stop urinating in their home.
 Maybe you fall somewhere in between.
-Whatever your end goal is, you should know that you are not asking too much and that with positive guidance and effective correction your relationship will improve.
+Whatever your end goal is, you should know that you are not asking too much and that with positive guidance and effective correction, your relationship will improve.